reesamu/Innovation-Summit-2025/docs/index.md

 **Complete [this application](https://docs.google.com/forms/d/e/1FAIpQLSf47NB8AJiEZDWMT9e30YK1mRafUA95A3ejp20HPzetzMhriw/viewform?usp=sf_link) by January 31, 2025**.

 # Welcome to the 2025 ESIIL Innovation Summit
-The 2025 ESIIL Innovation Summit will focus on **environmental tipping points and transformations**, bringing together scientists, policymakers, data analysts, and other thought leaders to address some of the most urgent environmental challenges of our time.
-As multiple drivers of environmental change—such as climate change, land conversions, and altered disturbance regimes—continue to push ecosystems toward critical thresholds, we find ourselves facing environmental transformations that can have profound, often irreversible, impacts.
+The 2025 ESIIL Innovation Summit will focus on **environmental tipping points and transformations**, bringing together scientists, managers, data analysts, and other thought leaders to address environmental challenges.

-These tipping points—also known as state changes, regime shifts, or type conversions—can occur gradually or suddenly, at varying scales, and significantly alter the ecosystems that sustain life on Earth.
-Understanding these past and future  transformations, and the social, cultural, and ecological contexts that shape them, is critical for predicting, managing, and mitigating their impacts on both nature and society.
+Environmental tipping points—also known as state changes, regime shifts, or type conversions—can occur gradually or suddenly, at varying scales, and significantly alter the ecosystems that sustain life on Earth.
+Understanding these past and future  transformations and ecological contexts that shape them, is critical for predicting, managing, and mitigating their impacts on both nature and society.

 The 2025 Summit will offer a unique, data-driven opportunity to explore environmental tipping points and transformations through big data.
-You will work alongside a diverse group of peers to identify and understand the factors driving these changes and advance data-informed strategies for responding to them in ways that are socially and ecologically resilient.
+You will work alongside a collabortive group of peers to identify and understand the factors driving these changes and advance data-informed strategies for responding to them.

 ## Goals